IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Our society views non human animals as so inferior that people actually get offended when someone stands up for them.”

 ― <a href="https://www.instagram.com/soul_eubanks/" target="_blank">Soul Eubanks</a><span style="color:Chartreuse">(Vegan Activist)</span>

+>“Because I am a civil-rights activist, I am also an animal- rights activist.
+>
+>Animals and humans suffer and die alike.
+Violence causes the same pain, the same spilling of blood, the same stench of death, the same arrogant, cruel, and vicious taking of life.
+We shouldn't be a part of it.”

+― <a href="https://en.wikipedia.org/wiki/Dick_Gregory" target="_blank">Dick Gregory</a><span style="color:Chartreuse">(Comedian and activist)</span>

+>“Most people don't think about the fact that they're eating animals.
+>
+>When they're eating a steak or eating chicken, most people don't think about the tremendous suffering that those animals endure simply to become food products to be consumed by human beings.”

+― <a href="https://en.wikipedia.org/wiki/Angela_Davis" target="_blank">Angela Davis</a><span style="color:Chartreuse">(Feminist activist)</span>

 >“It’s troubling when people get upset with vegans for pointing out the suffering, rather than getting upset with themselves for causing it.”